njxaxson/zzz-utils/engine-context.md

 **Future wind agents** (e.g., Velina, confirmed wind anomaly agent for 3.0) will trigger vortex against normal bosses when paired with non-wind anomaly teammates, using the same `computeAnomalyReactions` system.

-The following units are already modeled in `units.json` as preview units (`available=false`):
+These upcoming units are already modeled in `units.json` as preview units (`available=false`):

 ### Promeia (2.8 first banner)

 Ice anomaly DPS (just released).
 Key mechanics:

 * Abloom buffer — `buffs.abloom: 3`, directly empowers teammates with abloom damage (Burnice, Vivian, Grace)
-* Abloom self-damage — `damage.abloom: 3`, benefits from her own abloom buffs
+* Abloom self-buff — `damage.abloom: 3`, benefits from her own abloom buffs
-* Defense debuff — `debuffs.defense: 2`, contributes to diametric synergy
-* Stun-synergy anomaly — benefits from stun windows (like Aria), emergent from mechanics
+* Stun-synergy anomaly — benefits from stun windows (like Aria), emergent from mechanics due to having an enhanced attack
-* Ice anomaly with vortex tier 3 against anomaly-state bosses — the strongest vortex contributor
-* Positioned as a direct alternative to Miyabi against Scorched Horizon: pure ice anomaly (tier 3 vortex) vs. frost variant (tier 0.08 vortex)
+* Positioned as a direct alternative to Miyabi against Scorched Horizon: pure ice anomaly (strong vortex tier of 3) vs. frost variant (weak vortex tier of 0.001)

 ### Starlight Billy (2.8 second banner, upcoming)

-Conventional physical rupture agent.
+Conventional physical rupture agent; only real feature is that he has relatively strong chain attacks.
 Expected to be strong against Fiend, Thrall, and Defiler.
 Best-in-slot teammates: Dialyn + Lucia (like every rupture agent), with Ju Fufu and Pan as alternatives.
 Should slot cleanly into existing rupture scoring without engine changes.
+Norma, an upcoming stun agent that can uniquely benefit from sheer damage buffs, will likely pair well with him as an alternative to the current suite of rupture stunners.